The Pros and Cons of Personal Loans

 Eligibility requirements

-Lenders will not offer you a loan unless you fit certain criteria for creditworthiness.
+Lenders will not offer you a loan unless you fit certain criteria for creditworthiness and income.
 Unfortunately, this means your options might be limited if you have poor credit or don’t meet the necessary income requirements.

 Short-term credit dip

-Personal loans may carry two major fees that you should be aware of.
-Prepayment fees may be owed in the event that you pay your loan off too early, and penalty fees may be assessed when you pay your loan back too late.
+Personal loans may carry some fees and penalties that you should be aware of.
+Prepayment penalty may be owed when you pay your loan off before the end of the loan term.
+Late fees may be applied when you miss a payment or fail to pay your loan back by the end of the term.

 How to Decide if a Personal Loan is Right for You

-With all this context in place, you should have what you need to decide if you want to pursue a personal loan.
+With all this context in place, you should have some idea as to what you need to decide if you want to consider a personal loan.
 That being said, a lot will still depend on your unique circumstances, and there are a few scenarios in which a personal loan can be particularly helpful.

 Emergency cash needs

 Life happens fast, and unfortunately, you might suddenly find yourself facing large, unexpected expenditures.
-With their quick approvals, personal loans can be an enormous help if you need immediate access to a large sum of cash to handle an emergency like a serious illness or a natural disaster.
+With their typically quick approvals, personal loans are helpful when you need access to a large sum of cash to handle an emergency like a serious illness or a natural disaster.

 Strong borrower profile

-The expensiveness of a personal loan will depend in large part on your creditworthiness, as this is the factor that affects your loan’s APR the most.
-If you have a good credit history you will have access to lower interest rates, potentially making a personal loan a better, more affordable option than the alternatives.
+The cost of a person loan will mainly rely on your creditworthiness, which has the most significant impact on the loan’s APR.
+If you have good credit, you will have access to lower interest rates, potentially making a personal loan a better, more affordable option than the alternatives.

 Added value

-Given that personal loans are often used for things like improvements or upgrades to a home, they have the potential to add value to your assets.
-This is worth thinking about if you believe you might sell a home or a property in the near future.
+Since personal loans are often used for expenses like home improvements or upgrades, they have the potential to add value to your assets.
+This is worth thinking about if you plan to sell your home or property in the near future.

 Individual details

 Everyone’s circumstances are different, and you must factor that into your ultimate decision.
-Be sure to weigh the pros and cons of your own situation when deciding whether to assume the responsibility of a personal loan.
+Be sure to weigh the pros and cons of personal loans when deciding whether to assume responsibility for one.

 Know the upsides and downsides of personal loans

-Now that you’ve covered a few of the benefits and disadvantages of personal loans, you should feel more informed and empowered in deciding whether a personal installment loan will meet your financial needs.
+Now that we've covered a few of the benefits and disadvantages of personal loans, you should feel more informed and empowered in deciding whether a personal installment loan will meet your financial needs.

 Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
 If you think you could benefit from a Citi Personal Loan, apply online today.